ibanknatoPrad/emuDownloadCenter-wiki/Emulator-dgen.md

 | :floppy_disk: [Downloads](#downloads) |
 ***
 ## About
 **DGen** is a emulator for **Sega Mega Drive/Genesis** made by **DGen was originally written by Dave.
 It was ported to SDL by Joe Groff and Phil K. Hornung.
-It was resurrected by tamentis in 2008 and is maintained by zamaz since september 2011.** and has a **Freeware - See 'COPYING.txt'** license.
+It was resurrected by tamentis in 2008 and is maintained by zamaz since september 2011.** and has a **Freeware** license.

 The latest version of the emulator on EDC is **v1.33-win32**, released on **2014-07-26**, it runs on **Windows XP,Vista,7,8,10 (x86)**, you can start this emulator with **dgen.exe**.